 Bringing a new baby home introduces unfamiliar noises and smells into the house for the dog.
 It also commonly disrupts the routines that dogs expect.
 This action can often be enough to trigger urine marking until the dog becomes familiar with the new normal.

-Although getting a new roommate or housemate is not as big of disruption as bringing a baby home, consider this option if it happened soon before the dog began to mark.
+Although getting a new roommate or housemate is not as big of a disruption as bringing a baby home, consider this option if it happened soon before the dog began to mark.

 Adopting a new pet into the home is perhaps one of the most apparent causes of marking in dogs.
 They have to suddenly accept a new animal into their territory, which may go against all their instincts.
 This feeling is especially prevalent in animals who have not been properly socialized.